Self-Care: A Christmas Gift From You to You (Part One)

 Instead of constantly worrying, berating yourself and lying awake at night thinking about how you’re not getting things done, temporarily take a new tack.
 While I’m not advocating procrastination as a rule, sometimes, you just have to draw a line in the sand and say, “I need a break from this, and I’m not going to worry about it for awhile, until I’m ready.”
 The weight will come off your shoulders immediately!

-That’s what I had to do with this blog last month.
-After consistently posting every week since last March, things became very critical with my parents, and I just couldn’t spend any time on it.
+That’s what I had to do with this blog at one point.
+After consistently posting every week for months, things became very critical with both my parents’ health, and I just couldn’t spend any time on the blog.
 I consciously decided to set it aside, and remove all the stress-inducing deadlines I had given myself.
-I told myself I’d get back to it when I could, with no worry or guilt between.
-HUGE relief!
+I told myself I’d get back to it when I could, with no worry or guilt.
+A HUGE relief!
 This is true self-care.

 5. Take some time to do absolutely nothing.
 Seriously.
 Sit in a chair and stare into space.
 Or pick something lovely to look at— the sparkling lights on your Christmas tree, a flickering candle, or the flames crackling in your fireplace.
 Depending on where you live, you can look out the window at the leaves on the trees, or watch the waves breaking on the shore, or just watch the snow fall.
 I’m not talking trying to meditate here, unless it’s something you already know how to do and enjoy.
 Lots of people get stressed-out trying to meditate (including me), wondering if they’re doing it “right”.
 Sit or lie down and just let yourself relax, and feel your breathing slow down and deepen.
 No goals or “shoulds” or “how-to’s”.
 Just BE.
 Close your eyes if you prefer.
 And if you fall asleep, fine!